A booker contacts you and wants you to do a show. Then they say something like,

 The cost of the investment in the education (in both time and money) to get the skills for Late Night TV writing is microscopic compared to traditional career preparation.
 When I decided I wanted to write for Late Night TV, I dropped out of college and dedicated swapped the time I was going to spend in classes at school with time deliberately learning the craft to write for Late Night.
 I hired a comedy comedy writer from the Dean Martin Roasts to coach me and keep me accountable.

-The amazing part is that it was relatively easy to learn.
+The amazing part is that–despite the fact that it was hard work–I could actually measure my progress.
 Once I figured out the structures and developed a process I was cranking out 80-120 jokes a day.

 Besides, name one job that you can get right out of college that earns you a starting salary of 200k a year?